Can Pottery Clay Be Mixed – Pottery For Beginners

 Recycling Your Scrap Clay

 It’s best for new potters to stay on the safe side and not mix different clay bodies when Recycling your Clay until you have done bisque and glaze firing tests on them.
 It’s worth taking the time out to test small amounts of your favorite clays.
-This will take a little time but totally worth it in the long run.
+This will take a little time, but it’s totally worth it in the long run.

 Can you mix different Types of Pottery Clay